aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 - Smaller production builds thanks to Rollup which Vite uses under the hood.
 - Faster deployments due to decreased build time.

+Let's look now how we can start using Vite.

-## Step 1 - Install required dependencies
+## Step 1 - Generate a new project with Vite
+In the absence of a guide we need to start somewhere.

+Vite provides a command (npm package) to bootstrap new projects.
+Hence I thought bootstraping a new project and mimicing the setup would work for me.

-In order to find out what dependencies need to be installed I bootstraped a new project with `npm init @vitejs/app` and followed the prompts.
+I run `npm init @vitejs/app` command and followed the prompts.

+The resulted file structure looked clear and simple.

+{{< figure src="/blog/images/2021-04-vue-cli-to-vite/files.png" alt="A list of files of the Vite's generated project" caption="A list of files generated by Vite" >}}

+## Step 2 - Install required dependencies

-Then I looked into the created `package.json` file:
+I looked into the created `package.json` file to find out what dependencies I need to install.

 {{% code caption="Vite's generated `package.json` file" %}}
 ```json